Screenshot 2026 02 04 162110

 Even US Citizens Can Be at Risk

-Fortunately, New York law (SCPA § 1726) provides a legal shield for this exact scenario.
+Fortunately, New York law (SCPA § 1726) provides a legal shield for for your child if you are detained.
 It allows you to name a Standby Guardian whose authority is “triggered” the moment you are administratively separated from your child.

 For families concerned about privacy and speed, the Written Designation is the most effective tool: